wandb/docs/docs/guides/integrations/huggingface.md

 Your model will be saved to W&B Artifacts as `run-{run_name}`.
 :::

 Any `Trainer` you initialize from now on will upload models to your W&B project.
 Your model file will be viewable through the W&B Artifacts UI.
-Read the full [Weights & Biases' Artifacts guide](https://docs.wandb.ai/artifacts) for more about how to use Artifacts for model and dataset versioning.
+See the [Weights & Biases' Artifacts guide](https://docs.wandb.ai/artifacts) for more about how to use Artifacts for model and dataset versioning.

 #### How do I save the best model?